11 Feb Double your online revenue overnight

 Businesses leave money on the table all the time without realising it, especially in eCommerce.

-We worked on a clients eCommerce website earlier this year.
-Their old website was exactly that, it was old, unresponsive so looked terrible on mobile devices, it had broken links, outdated products, and even incorrect shipping prices.
+We worked on a clients eCommerce website and their old website was exactly that, it was old, unresponsive – so looked terrible on mobile devices, it had broken links, outdated products, and even incorrect shipping prices.
 The entire thing needed to be redesigned and built from the ground up.
-Their vision for the new site was to have it reflect the style and class of their high end products.
+Their vision for the new site was to have it reflect the style and class of their high-end products.
 They had lots of thoughts and suggestions on how we do this, and we went through 2 rounds of revisions before the big launch.

 A $3600 2 week period prior to our work

-They weren’t doing any marketing at this point, any marketing at all.
-Their social media pages had cobwebs, and they hadn’t ran an email marketing campaign in as long as they could remember.
-You see, they had large contracts to supply to even larger retailers such as Nordstrom’s and Bloomindales, so running an email marketing campaign to customers that had bought direct from them in the past, or creating valuable content to their relatively small audience on social media, was placed at the bottom of their priority list.
+They weren’t doing any marketing at this point; any marketing at all.
+Their social media pages had cobwebs, and they hadn’t run an email marketing campaign in as long as they could remember.
+You see, they had large contracts to supply to even larger retailers such as Nordstrom’s and Bloomingdales, so running an email marketing campaign to customers that had bought directly from them in the past, or creating valuable content to their relatively small audience on social media, was understandably placed at the bottom of their priority list.

 However, still concerned, they asked us how we could help.
 It would be very easy for us as a media agency to simply say it’s down to awareness.
 I mean, they weren’t doing any marketing so how can they expect sales to increase when nobody knows their new website was even launched?
-However we knew we’d also implemented search engine optmization which had placed them at the top of google for several keywords, including their own company name (where is wasn’t before); so we checked the analytics.
+However, we knew we’d also implemented search engine optimisation which had placed them at the top of Google for several keywords, including their own company name (where it wasn’t before); so we checked the analytics.
 We could immediately see that traffic had in fact increased from the previous year, and that exit pages and time on site statistics were peculiar.
 We checked the numbers, followed customer journeys, analysed exit pages and created a plan to deliver to the client.

 What they were missing